VernierST/godirect-examples/python/readme.md

 - `gdx.stop()`
 - `gdx.close()`

-A simple program using the gdx module looks like this:
+A simple program using the gdx module looks like this (note that in this example the gdx folder is assumed to be in the same directory as the example, or in site-packages where Python can find it):

 ```python
 from gdx import gdx